 Many individuals have dealt with stress, anxiety and depression since they were young.
 For others, the experience can be new and frightening, making them feel as though they are losing their minds.
 It is common to turn to prescription medication in an effort to find immediate relief.
 But, over time you can build up a tolerance without ever developing the skills or understanding you need to manage difficult thoughts, emotions or physical symptoms.

 Often, anxiety doesn’t get better on its own.
 Anxiety can get in the way of the ability to function fully and/or enjoy life.

-How does psychotherapy help with anxiety/chronic stress?
+How does counseling help with anxiety/chronic stress?

-Your therapist will teach you strategies that will help you get and stay calm even in the face of life’s various stressors.
-Techniques such as deep breathing, meditation, mindfulness, visualization, and good physical self-care promote a sense of calm that helps you navigate life in a more empowered way.
+Your therapist will teach you strategies of anxiety therapy that will help you get and stay calm even in the face of life’s various stressors.
+Anxiety Therapy Techniques such as deep breathing, meditation, mindfulness, visualization, and good physical self-care promote a sense of calm that helps you navigate life in a more empowered way.

-Few people believe they have experienced trauma, but in reality, most of us have experienced some degree of wounding experiences that shape us.
-Some people may have experienced obvious traumas (e.g., abuse, war, poverty, death etc), but most of us have experienced the subtle traumas of everyday life (e.g., growing up with a critical parent, being teased at school, experiencing emotional neglect, to name a few) that are unconsciously driving our lives.
+Few people believe they have experienced trauma.
+However, in reality, most of us have experienced some degree of wounding experiences that shape us.
+So, some people may have experienced obvious traumas (e.g., abuse, war, poverty, death etc).
+However, most of us have experienced the subtle traumas of everyday life (e.g., growing up with a critical parent, being teased at school, experiencing emotional neglect, to name a few) that are unconsciously driving our lives.

 In that time, we have seen how anyone can struggle with anxiety – and how anyone can recover.
 We will work at your pace, with a focus on your unique needs.
 With anxiety counseling, you can find relief and feel calmer and more confident in your life

 You Can Feel Calm, Relaxed And Confident

 If you are ready to get started, or if you have additional questions about anxiety treatment, I encourage you to contact us at firstname.lastname@example.org or call/text 703-231-7991